 Following nearly every seizure is the post-ictal phase.
 This period may last minutes to hours and is often characterized by stupor, disorientation and/or blindness.
 The post-ictal phase can vary with each seizure.
 This phase should not be confused with the seizure itself.

-Causes of Seizures:
+Causes of Seizures in Dogs:

 Seizures occur for a number of reasons.
 In an attempt to find a cause, your vet will recommend a variety of diagnostic tests.
 This typically starts with blood tests, but may lead to advanced brain testing such as CT, MRI, and cerebrospinal fluid (CSF) tap.
 In the case of the latter, your vet might refer you to a veterinary neurologist.
 The following disorders may be the source of seizures in a dog: